Khushbusaifi012/Weather_report/README.md

 🌦️ Weather Report App A Django web application to check the current weather of any city using the OpenWeatherMap API.

+🚀Features :-
-🚀 Features :- 1.Get current temperature and weather description of any city.
+1.Get current temperature and weather description of any city.
 2.Displays weather Information dynamically.
 3.Clean and responsive UI.

+Tech Stack :-
+1.Backend: Django
-Tech Stack :- 1.Backend: Django 2.Frontend: HTML, CSS 3.API: OpenWeatherMap API
+2.Frontend: HTML, CSS
+3.API: OpenWeatherMap API

 How to Run Locally :-